Satō Nobuhiro

 Satō Nobuhiro (佐藤 信淵) was a Japanese scientist and early advocate of Japanese Westernization.
 He is considered the founder of the "Greater East Asia" concept.

+Thought

+Science and Shinto

 Satō attempted to synthesize Western science (especially Astronomy) with Japanese political and philosophical thought.
 His ideas contributed to the early modern consolidation of the religion of Shinto, especially in the form of State Shinto.
 In his 1825 treatise Tenchūku, Satō argued that the cosmology in the Kojiki was both indigenous to Japan and the most compatible of all world religions with astronomy.
 He extended the Western model, however, by arguing that Shinto provided additional explanations for astronomical phenomenon that had not yet been explained by Western astronomy.

+Politics

 Satō advocated an authoritarian government based on Western science and political institutions.
 In his Keizai yōryaku (The Epitome of Economy), he wrote that "The rationale of economy is to manage the realm, develop goods, make domains affluent, and succor everyone."